amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

 I set out to answer these questions using scraped contest records of field ownerships in past FanDuel NBA contests (thanks to [@brainydfs](http://brainydfs.com/)), historic athlete performance data from [sportsdatabase.com](http://sportsdatabase.com/), the news leading up to the particular contest (e.g., "industry" fantasy output projections from [BasketballMonster](http://basketballmonster.com) and [FantasyCrunchers](http://fantasycrunchers.com), and available injury/roster reports), and elements of the DFS game mechanics presumed to impact gamblers' decisions.
 (These and others are detailed in the __Models__ section below.)

-I trained and validated ~400 player-centered models (estimators include ridge, lasso, random forest, and gradient-boosted regressors) on over 700 "tournament" contests from the 2016 season and the first two months of the 2017 season, holding out January 2017 slates for model testing.
+I trained and validated ~400 player-centered models (estimators include ridge, lasso, random forest, and gradient-boosted regressors) on over 700 "tournament" contests from the 2016 season and the first two months of the 2017 season, holding out January 2017 slates for tests.

 ## Results
   * __training/validating player-centered models__